zeittresor/cutscale/README.md

 The new file do not overwrite the original file, just a new file will be created with the choosen resolution in front ex.
 768_[filename].png (should work with .png, .jpg and .jpeg images).

+The Script should work with any resolution to get squares.
+(Might be useful for ex. using Kohya_ss / Dreambooth lora or embeddings training in Stable Diffusion).